GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 There is no mistake so great as that of being always right.
+> 🥠 A conclusion is simply the place where you got tired of thinking.

 ### Where you can find me